michellelclement/meatblog/README.md

     * I corrected this error by splitting up the long line of text across a further two lines making sure to add the correct indentation.

 2nd test: passed with no errors

+**env.py file**
+* 1 known error: “line too long (138 > 79 characters)”
+    * Due to my short experience and research, I am unable to find the answer as to whether code lines such as this should be split into concatenated, multi-string lines.
+For now, this is being left unresolved.

 **W3C CSS Validator**
 I used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to check the validity of my CSS code.